-Radiation biology (also known as radiobiology) is a medical science that involves the study of biological effects of ionizing radiation on living tissues.
+Radiation biology (also known as radiobiology) is a medical science that studies the biological effects of ionizing radiation on living tissues.
 Radiation is all around us.
 In, around, and above the world we live in.
-It is a natural energy force that surrounds us.
-It is a part of our natural world that has been here since the birth of our planet.
-Whether the source of radiation is natural or man-made, whether it is a large dose of radiation or a small dose, there will be some biological effects.
-In general, ionizing radiation is harmful and potentially lethal to living beings but can have health benefits in medicine, for example, in radiation therapy for the treatment of cancer and thyrotoxicosis.
-This chapter briefly summarizes the short and long term consequences which may result from exposure to radiation.
+It is a natural energy force that surrounds us, and it is a part of our natural world that has been here since the birth of our planet.
+Whether the source of radiation is natural or manufactured, whether it is a large dose of radiation or a small dose, there will be some biological effects.
+In general, ionizing radiation is harmful and potentially lethal to living beings.
+Still, it can have health benefits in medicine, for example, in radiation therapy to treat cancer and thyrotoxicosis.
+This chapter briefly summarizes the short- and long-term consequences of exposure to radiation.

 Cellular Damage – Radiobiology

 All biological damage effects begin with the consequence of radiation interactions with the atoms forming the cells.
-All living things are composed of one or more cells.
-Every part of your body consists of cells or was built by them.
+All living things are composed of one or more cells, and every part of your body consists of cells or was built by them.
 Although we tend to think of biological effects in terms of the effect of radiation on living cells, in actuality, ionizing radiation, by definition, interacts only with atoms by a process called ionization.
-For ionizing radiation, the kinetic energy of particles (photons, electrons, etc.) of ionizing radiation is sufficient and the particle can ionize (to form ion by losing electrons) target atoms to form ions.
-Simply ionizing radiation can knock electrons from an atom.
+The kinetic energy of particles (photons, electrons, etc.) of ionizing radiation is sufficient for ionizing radiation.
+The particle can ionize (to form ions by losing electrons) target atoms to form ions, and ionizing radiation can knock electrons from an atom.

 There are two mechanisms by which radiation ultimately affects cells.
 These two mechanisms are commonly called:

-Sensitivity of various types of cells to ionizing radiation is very high for tissues consisting of cells that divide rapidly like those found in bone marrow, stomach, intestines, male and female reproductive organs, and developing fetuses.
-This is because dividing cells require correct DNA information in order for the cell’s offspring to survive.
-A direct interaction of radiation with an active cell could result in the death or mutation of the cell, whereas a direct interaction with the DNA of a dormant cell would have less of an effect.
+The sensitivity of various types of cells to ionizing radiation is very high for tissues consisting of cells that divide rapidly like those found in bone marrow, stomach, intestines, male and female reproductive organs, and developing fetuses.
+This is because dividing cells require correct DNA information for the cell’s offspring to survive.
+Direct interaction of radiation with an active cell could result in the death or mutation of the cell, whereas a direct interaction with the DNA of a dormant cell would have less of an effect.

-As a result, living cells can be classified according to their rate of reproduction, which also indicates their relative sensitivity to radiation.
-As a result, actively reproducing cells are more sensitive to ionizing radiation than cells that make up skin, kidney or liver tissue.
+As a result, living cells can be classified according to their reproduction rate, indicating their relative sensitivity to radiation.
+As a result, actively reproducing cells are more sensitive to ionizing radiation than cells that make up skin, kidney, or liver tissue.
 The nerve and muscle cells are the slowest to regenerate and are the least sensitive cells.

-If a person is irradiated only partially, the dose will depend strongly on the tissue, which was irradiated.
+If a person is irradiated only partially, the dose will depend strongly on the irradiated tissue.
 For example, a 10 mSv gamma dose to the whole body and a 50 mSv dose to the thyroid is the same, in terms of risk, as a whole-body dose of 10 + 0.04 x 50 = 12 mSv.

 High-LET and Low-LET Radiation

 As was written, each type of radiation interacts with matter in a different way.
-For example charged particles with high energies can directly ionize atoms.
-Alpha particles are fairly massive and carry a double positive charge, so they tend to travel only a short distance and do not penetrate very far into tissue if at all.
-However alpha particles will deposit their energy over a smaller volume (possibly only a few cells if they enter a body) and cause more damage to those few cells.
+For example, charged particles with high energies can directly ionize atoms.
+Alpha particles are fairly massive and carry a double positive charge, so they tend to travel only a short distance and do not penetrate very far into a tissue, if at all.
+However, alpha particles will deposit their energy over a smaller volume (possibly only a few cells if they enter a body) and cause more damage to those few cells.

-Beta particles (electrons) are much smaller than alpha particles.
-They carry a single negative charge.
-They are more penetrating than alpha particles.
-They can travel several meters but deposit less energy at any one point along their paths than alpha particles.
-This means beta particles tend to damage more cells, but with lesser damage to each.
-On the other hand electrically neutral particles interacts only indirectly, but can also transfer some or all of their energies to the matter.
+Beta particles (electrons) are much smaller than alpha particles and carry a single negative charge.
+They are more penetrating than alpha particles and can travel several meters but deposit less energy at any point along their paths than alpha particles.
+This means beta particles tend to damage more cells but with lesser damage.
+On the other hand, electrically neutral particles interact indirectly but can also transfer some or all of their energies to the matter.

-It would certainly simplify matters if biological effects of radiation were directly proportional to the absorbed dose.
-Unfortunately, biological effects depend also on the way in which the absorbed dose is distributed along the path of the radiation.
+It would certainly simplify matters if the biological effects of radiation were directly proportional to the absorbed dose.
+Unfortunately, biological effects also depend on how the absorbed dose is distributed along the radiation path.
 Studies have shown that alpha and neutron radiation cause greater biological damage for a given energy deposition per kg of tissue than gamma radiation does.
-It was discovered, biological effects of any radiation increases with the linear energy transfer (LET).
-In short, the biological damage from high-LET radiation (alpha particles, protons or neutrons) is much greater than that from low-LET radiation (gamma rays).
-This is because the living tissue can more easily repair damage from radiation that is spread over a large area than that which is concentrated in a small area.
-Of course, at very high levels of exposure gamma rays can still cause a great deal of damage to tissues.
+Biological effects of any radiation increase with the linear energy transfer (LET) were discovered.
+In short, the biological damage from high-LET radiation (alpha particles, protons, or neutrons) is much greater than that from low-LET radiation (gamma rays).
+This is because the living tissue can more easily repair damage from radiation spread over a large area than concentrated in a small area.
+Of course, at very high levels of exposure, gamma rays can still cause a great deal of damage to tissues.

 Acute Dose and Chronic Dose

-Biological effects of radiation and their consequences depends strongly on the level of dose rate obtained.
-In radiobiology, the dose rate is a measure of radiation dose intensity (or strength).
-Low-level doses are common for everyday life.
-In the following points there are a few examples of radiation exposure, which can be obtained from various sources.
+The biological effects of radiation and their consequences depend strongly on the level of dose rate obtained.
+In radiobiology, the dose rate measures radiation dose intensity (or strength).
+Low-level doses are common in everyday life.
+In the following points, a few examples of radiation exposure can be obtained from various sources.

 - 05 µSv – Sleeping next to someone